colin-gourlay/sundown-sessions/src/content/shows/12/index.md

 - A celebration of Vertigo Records

-- Creedence Clearwater Revival
+- Blue Öyster Cult

-- Rainbow
+- Led Zeppelin

-- The Doors
+- King Crimson

-- Black Sabbath
+- Live

 - and much, much more...
 '